Endless Love (2014 American film): Plot

 Hugh lies to Jade and says that David has abandoned her, but Jade doesn't believe him and escapes in the family car.
 David meets Mace at a diner, who has secretly invited Jenny to join them, reminding David that he had friends and a life before he and Jade started dating.
 Jade walks in as Jenny attempts to get close to David, assumes he is cheating, and storms out of the restaurant.
 Jade and David have a fight which ends with Jade driving off and getting into an accident.
-At the hospital, Hugh gives David's father a restraining order to keep David away from Jade.
-Jade tries to contact David, having realized he hadn't been unfaithful, but David's father won't allow it due to the restraining order.
+At the hospital, Hugh gives Harry, David's father, a restraining order to keep David away from Jade.
+Jade tries to contact David, having realized he hadn't been unfaithful, but Harry won't allow it due to the restraining order.
 Over the next few months, David and Jade each try to see other people; but both are unhappy.

 David runs into Anne at a bookstore, where she tells him she admires his and Jade's love and arranges for them to meet.
 They reaffirm their love and plan to run away that night; meanwhile Anne confronts Hugh about his obsession with destroying David.

 At home, Hugh fights with Keith, who announces he is moving in with Sabine, and Anne opts to join them.
 Hugh then discovers Jade preparing to leave with David and charges outside, knocking over a lit candle and attacking David.
 Jade rushes to his defense, proclaiming that it was Hugh, not David, who tore the family apart.

 The defeated Hugh goes back inside, discovering the fire started in Chris's room.
 David runs in to save Hugh, who is struggling to gather up Chris' possessions.
 When David falls unconscious, Hugh drops everything and helps him to safety instead.
 Outside, they put aside their differences while waiting for medical attention.